gallettilance/magnificATS/INTRO/README.md

 max_path(tr: triangle): int
 ```

 The ``` typedef ``` above simply gives a name to a type.
 Here, we define a type called triangle which we choose for now to be a list of layers where a layer is a list of ints (so a triangle is a list of lists of ints).
-We can implementation max_path in the following way:
+We can implement max_path in the following way:

 ```ats
 implement